Code-Institute-Submissions/Quartet-Militaire/README.md

 #### As a user I want to:
 * listen and/or view an example of Quartet Militaire performing to be impressed by their style and musical standard.
-* view an image/video of them to see how they would look if hired at an event to check level of professional output.
+* view an image/video of them to see how they would look if hired at an event to check the level of professional output.
 * learn about the string quartet’s location in order to know that they are local, or willing to travel to, the location of event required at.
 * easily contact the string quartet to find out availability for a specific date and discuss any individual needs.
-* view video/audio of the string quartet to see if it is suitable for user's function and check the quality of the musical performance.
+* view video/audio of the string quartet to see if it is suitable for a user's function and check the quality of the musical performance.
 * view approximate package costs to see if the service is affordable for a user budget.
 * view testimonials from satisfied customers to lend authenticity to the services of the string quartet.
-* be easily directed to any social media channels that can add additional viewing material to entice a user to connect with the quartet and ultimately buy their services as an end result.
+* be easily directed to any social media channels that can add additional viewing material to entice a user to connect with the quartet and ultimately buy their services as a result.
-* be able to instinctively navigate the website so I can find the information I require in an efficient manner.
+* be able to instinctively navigate the website to find the information required efficiently.

 ### Features
 #### All website pages:
 * A navbar features across all pages.
 It shows the Quartet Militaire brand logo on the left and then on the right is the 3 pages in order of user priority: home, contact, media.
 The navbar collapses into a hamburger button when viewed on smaller screen devices.
 * A footer that includes social media links to Facebook, YouTube and Instagram.
 It has been purposefully designed in a minimalist fashion for full user impact.
 #### Home Page:
-* A large ‘hero’ image of someone playing a violin.
-It is a stock image but high quality and artsy to give a first impression of a professional musician.
+* A large ‘hero’ image of someone playing the violin.
+It is a high quality, modren and artsy stock image to give users the impression of a professional musician.
 The colour choice of the ‘hero’ image also ties in with the black background.
 * A floated quotation from a satisfied customer draws attention to the services Quartet Militaire provide and below is a quick press contact button to lead the user straight to the contact page.
 This button is featured because of a mobile first design mindset.
 It makes the contact page easy to navigate to when first landing on the website on any device.
 * The about section features gives an overall biography of Quartet Militaire.
 * The wedding section provides key information when hiring the string quartet specifically for a wedding.
+It sets out a minimum package price for users as this was an important piece of information when setting out user stories.
 #### Contact Page:
-* A contact form with space for name, email, telephone and a message with button to send.
+* A contact form with space for name, email, telephone and a message with a button to send.
 The colours have been amended to tie in with the theme of the site.
-There is a clear button for users to press to send the message.
+There is an obvious button for users to send the message.
 #### Media Page:
 * Embedded YouTube video of a string quartet.
-Users are able to control actions on video to create a good user experience.
+Please be aware this is not Quartet Militaire but shows an example of music for this project's purposes.
+Users can control actions on video to create an experience.
+* Subtitle on media page is hidden on smaller screen devices.
+This is to allow a quick and easy view of the contact page and not take up too much 'retail' space so users do not have to scroll down to find the form.

 #### Features Left to Implement:
 * A download button in the navbar and footer, which takes users to a new browser tab where they can view a list of individual musical pieces in different genre categories.
 This would provide users with a visual idea of musical choices that they can read through and see if any of their preferred musical ideas are present.
 * A more comprehensive wedding article building on the one already featured and moved to a separate page.
 This page would then be able to offer more photographs of Quartet Militaire at a wedding and provide further text explaining a typical run down of services provided by the quartet at weddings.
 This would be a useful feature to users because when paying for services at a wedding you want to know exactly what you are getting, what the expectation is of length of performance in the case of a string quartet.